-The product enters the top and feed out through the bottom.
-Cool air is pulled through by a large fan and the warm moist air is exhausted out the side of the counter flow cooler.
-With this method its possible to cool the wood pellets very quickly and then onto the packaging process.
+The product enters the top and feeds out through the bottom.
+Cool air is pulled through by a large fan and the warm moist air is exhausted out the side of the counterflow cooler.
+With this method its possible to cool the wood pellets very quickly and then move them onto the packaging process.

 Packaging and Storing Wood Pellets